 A YAAC plugin follows the conventions established in the Java

 language for extending the Java Runtime Environment.
 The plugin

 consists of a standard Java archive (JAR) file, placed in either the

 sub-directory of the user's personal YAAC subdirectory (if YAAC is

 being installed on a multi-user system so that it can be shared

 between multiple YAAC users).
 The JAR file contains:

 Any of the public methods and classes in the base YAAC jar file may be accessed by the plugin as needed to implement the desired functionality.
 The Javadoc documentation of the YAAC code is included in the YAACpluginSDK.zip file included with the YAAC binary distribution; the documentation can also be read directly from the source code in the source code distribution or a snapshot from the Subversion repository on SourceForge.

 The plugin Provider specifies naming and describing the plugin, and provides the following methods that can be overridden on a per-plugin basis (the default implementation of each method defines no extension of the specified functionality):

 boolean runInitializersBefore(int version)- This allows any Provider-specific initialization to run before menus and drivers are loaded, and also permits the Provider to block usage of the plugin (for example, if the plugin provides services only available on Microsoft Windows, but YAAC is being executed on Mac OS X, this method should return false to specify the plugin cannot be used).
-The default implementation of this plugin compares the current plugin API version supported by core YAAC against the API version the plugin was compiled with, and returns true if the versions match and false if they do not.
+Note that such implementations should ensure the Provider subclass does not depend on such platform-specific resources in order to load the Procvider subclass or execute this method.
+The default implementation of this method compares the current plugin API version supported by core YAAC against the API version the plugin was compiled with, and returns true if the versions match and false if they do not.